-Sukkat Shalom is comprised of two divisions:
+Sukkat Shalom (Shelter of Peace)

 The Immigrant Sanctuary Group will work with other congregations to identify ways to support people at risk of deportation.
 This group is at the very early stages of forming and is trying to gauge interest in the Micah community.